 Does PRP Therapy hurt and what will I look like after the treatment?

-Patients will feel the pressure of injections and micro-needling during the procedure.
-A topical anesthetic cream is used to numb the area prior to your session to minimize any discomfort.
+Patients will feel the pressure of injections during the treatment.
+A Zimmer cooling machine will be used during the procedure to minimize any discomfort.
 Your scalp will look red immediately following your treatment; this redness will diminish in a few hours but may last up to 48 hours.
-Patients may also experience flaking of the skin 2-3 days post micro-needling.

 How long does it take to see results?

-The number of treatments required will depend on how you respond to the procedure and the extent of the problem being treated.
-The result is also dependent on whether micro-needling was used.
-Micro-needling creates micro “injuries” to the skin, significantly increasing our own natural healing mechanism, and improving outcomes over direct PRP injections alone.
+The number of treatments required will depend on how you respond to the sessions and the extent of the problem being treated.
+Usually improvement is apparent after your second treatment.

-How should I prepare for my PRP Therapy treatment with Dr. Davis?
+How should I prepare for my PRP Therapy with Dr. Davis?

-Is there any special care that needs to be taken after a PRP Therapy treatment with Dr. Davis?
+Is there any special care that needs to be taken after a PRP Scalp treatment with Dr. Davis?